SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert selected label`

 Confirm that the label of the selected option in a dropdown element contains the provided value.
+The test will stop if the assert fails.

 <strong>arguments</strong>